-It’s impossible for someone to receive a mesothelioma diagnosis at their first consultation because of the advanced tissue testing required to detect cancerous mesothelioma cells.
+It’s impossible for someone to receive a mesothelioma diagnosis at their first consultation because of the biopsy testing required to detect cancerous mesothelioma cells.
 It won’t be the first disease that comes to mind for a primary care doctor or even for an oncologist.
 Some physicians may suggest pulmonary function tests, which measure how well your lungs are working.
 Chances are the general practitioner will send you to a specialist for more tests: Imaging scans or biopsies.

 If you or a loved one has been diagnosed, we can help you obtain compensation through grants, trust funds and more.Get Help Now

 Testing for mesothelioma is a long, complex process.
 It typically involves multiple cancer specialists and a series of diagnostic tools.
 The most widely used tests include imaging scans, biopsies and blood tests.

 Imaging scans help doctors visualize abnormal growths on the body’s tissues and organs.
 Some show areas with high metabolic activity, suggesting cancer may be present.
 These scans help identify where biopsy samples should be collected, and if cancer is suspected, various blood tests may be ordered.

 The most accurate test for confirming a diagnosis is a biopsy.
 It is a procedure where doctors remove fluid or tissue samples and study them under a microscope.
 Researchers also are exploring a variety of blood tests for substances that indicate mesothelioma.
 But, currently none are accurate enough to confirm a diagnosis on their own.